dell-cloud-marketplace/docker-varnish/README.md

 ```

-Next, start the Varnish container:
+Next, start the Varnish container with:

-- A named container (**varnish**)
+- A named container (**varnish**).
-- Host port 80 mapped to varnish port 80
+- Host port 80 mapped to varnish port 80.
-- A Volume Mapping host directory */vconf* to Varnish container directory */etc/varnish/config*
+- A Volume Mapping host directory */vconf* to Varnish container directory */etc/varnish/config*  (which will survive a restart or recreation of the container).
-- The **config.template** that you created will be loaded in the docker-varnish container
+- The **config.template** that you created will be loaded in the docker-varnish container.

 Do: